Sabine Pass Liquefaction

 • Appurtenant connecting facilities and piping

-We have engaged Bechtel Energy, Inc. to complete a Front End Engineering and Design (FEED) study of the SPL Expansion Project.
+We have engaged Bechtel Energy, Inc. to complete a Front-End Engineering and Design (FEED) study of the SPL Expansion Project.

-On May 30, 2023, the FERC accepted Sabine Pass into the pre-filing review process under the National Environmental Policy Act with the Federal Energy Regulatory Commission (“FERC”).
-We expect to submit the full regulatory filing to the FERC following the mandatory 180-day pre-filing period.
+On February 29, 2024, Sabine Pass filed an Application with the FERC for authorization to site, construct and operate the Sabine Pass Stage 5 Expansion Project.
 The development of the SPL Expansion Project, and any necessary supporting infrastructure related to natural gas supply and LNG demand, is subject to receipt of all required regulatory approvals and permits, and sufficient commercial and financing arrangements before a final investment decision (“FID”) can be reached.

 Stakeholders can reach out to the project with feedback, questions or concerns at community@cheniere.com or 888-371-3607.